Currency API Concepts

 Balance System of Record

-Partner as Balance System of Record
+Partner as System of Record

 • The partner maintains the authoritative balance